 This IELTS Reading post deals with Cambridge 13 Reading Test 4 Passage 3 which is entitled ‘Book Review’.
-This post discusses about all the answers and solutions for Reading Passage 3.
+This post discusses all the answers and solutions for Reading Passage 3.
 This is another intended post for candidates who have the most difficulties in finding and understanding IELTS Reading Answers.
 This post can simply guide you the best to figure out every Reading answer without trouble.
 Finding IELTS Reading answers is a step-by-step routine and I hope this post can assist you in this topic.

-Reading Test 4 Passage 3:
+Cambridge 13 Reading Test 4 Passage 3:

 The headline of the passage: Book Review